Kotlin/kotlinx.coroutines/kotlinx-coroutines-test/README.md

 Calling `setMain` or `resetMain` immediately changes the `Main` dispatcher globally.

-If `Main` is overridden with a [TestDispatcher], then its [TestCoroutineScheduler] is used when new [TestDispatcher] or [TestScope] instances are created without [TestCoroutineScheduler] being passed as an argument.
+If `Main` is overridden with a [TestDispatcher], then
+* its [TestCoroutineScheduler] is used when new [TestDispatcher] or [TestScope] instances are created without [TestCoroutineScheduler] being passed as an argument.
+* even the code running on other dispatchers, like `Dispatchers.IO` or `Dispatchers.Default`, will run its delays using its [TestCoroutineScheduler].
+  The only exception is the code running on dispatchers that implement `Delay`.

 ## runTest